ardatan/graphql-tools/docs/source/generate-schema.md

 ```

 <h2 id="descriptions">Descriptions &amp; Deprecations</h2>
 GraphiQL has built-in support for displaying docstrings with markdown syntax.
-You can easily add docstrings to types, fiedlds and arguments like below:
+You can easily add docstrings to types, fields and arguments like below:
 ```
 # Description for the type
 type MyObjectType {